oa414/objc-zen-book-cn/README.md

 @end
 ```

-For optional method, the delegant must check if the delegate actually implements a specific method before sending the message to it (otherwise a crash would occur) as so:
+For optional methods, the delegant must check if the delegate actually implements a specific method before sending the message to it (otherwise a crash would occur) as so:

 ```objective-c
 if ([self.delegate respondsToSelector:@selector(signUpViewControllerDidPressSignUpButton:)]) {